eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 --p2p-peer-address localhost:9013 \.  # Meshing with peer `accountnum13` node
 ```

-### **2.9.
-Vote for each of the block producers started**
+### 2.9.
+Vote for block producers

-At this point the nodes are started, meshed together in a network, and they receive blocks from genesis node but they do not produce.
+At this point, various nodes are launched, meshed together in a network, and they receive blocks from the genesis boot node.
+However, they do not produce yet.

 **15% Requirement**

-For the nodes to produce blocks, a total of 15% of the token supply must be staked and then voted for all available producers.
+For the nodes to produce blocks, a total of 15% of the token supply must be staked and voted for all available producers.

 We gave `accountnum11` enough tokens earlier.
-To elect block producers, execute the following command which allows one account to vote for as up to 30 block producers identified by their account name:
+To elect block producers, execute the following command which allows one account to vote for up to 30 block producers by specifying their account name:

 ```shell
 cleos system voteproducer prods accountnum11 accountnum11 accountnum12 accountnum13